sqlitebrowser/sqlitebrowser/README.md

     $ brew install sqlitebrowser

 And you're done.
-A "sqlitebrowser" command should now available in your PATH, and can also be launched through Spotlight.
+A "sqlitebrowser" command should now be available in your PATH, and can also be launched through Spotlight.

 ### Compiling to a .app bundle